saneea/ha-conf/README.md

 - ha-conf - just web interface for configuring **Home Assistant** files
 - mqtt - MQTT broker is some type of gateway which join different devices and services via event messages in queue
 - z2m - Zigbee2MQTT is a bridge between MQTT broker and zigbee devices
+- pg - PostgreSQL is database for storing your **HA** data
+- adminer - is just a tool to manage database (you can use it for manage your PostgreSQL)

 ## Prepare host machine